Risk-based Oversight (RBO)

 Why did ESA move to a risk-based approach?

 We want to make it easier to do business with us.
 We believe this approach will help address your scheduling concerns.
 We'll be able to keep you better informed about when an inspector will visit a site.
 We'll also be able to focus on the work related to the greatest safety risks, such as investigating work done by unlicensed contractors.

 RBO Information Webinar for Local Distribution Companies and Municipalities

-In March 2019, ESA held a webinar for Local Distribution Companies (LDCs) and another for municipalities.
-We introduced RBO and our implementation plans, and answered questions.
+In March 2019, ESA held webinars for Local Distribution Companies (LDCs) and municipalities.
+We introduced RBO, the implementation plans, and answered questions.